UffizziCloud/docs/docs/references/example-compose.md

 &nbsp;

 Now we will create a new file in our repository `/uffizzi/nginx/nginx.conf` that defines how our paths will be exposed.
+By default the official `nginx:latest` base image we used in our Docker Compose file will include all `/etc/nginx/conf.d/*.conf` files.

+Now we will create a new file in our repository `/uffizzi/nginx/nginx.conf` that defines how our paths will be exposed.

 ```json title="nginx.conf"